rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
-In the preferences I went ahead and set the time zone since that was necessary: <br/><br />
+In the preferences, I went ahead and set the time zone since that was necessary: <br/><br />
 <img src="https://i.imgur.com/UJm5wXP.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-Next I wanted to install an app.
+Next, I wanted to install an app.
 I did this by first clicking on the app tab in the top left and then clicking find more apps: <br/><br />
 <img src="https://i.imgur.com/dCHDxJi.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-Next, I searched up the app that I wanted, the app being Splunk Add-on for Microsoft Windows.
+Next, I searched for the app that I wanted, the app being Splunk Add-on for Microsoft Windows.
 This app will allow me to use many useful fields when I create alerts later on: <br/><br />
 <img src="https://i.imgur.com/5QC48ou.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-It then prompted me to login before installing.
-Once I did so I let it install and then closed out the prompt: <br/><br />
+It then prompted me to log in before installing.
+Once I did so, I let it install and then closed out the prompt: <br/><br />
 <img src="https://i.imgur.com/FTIgc9S.png" alt="Homelab Steps">
 <br />
 <br />